 Port Hawkesbury Biomass | Nova Scotia Power Inc |

-Burnside Combustion | Nova Scotia Power Inc |
+Burnside Combustion Turbines | Nova Scotia Power Inc |

 Port Hawkesbury Paper | Port Hawkesbury Paper |